 The RDA facilitates projects, both public and private, that add to the vitality and resilience of our community.
-We partner with private property owners through our Revolving Loan Program to help create high quality development in Watertown.
+We partner with private property owners through its Downtown Commercial Revolving Loan Program to help create high quality development in Watertown.
 In addition, the RDA seeks developers who are interested in pursuing new projects to revitalize the downtown.

 314 E. Madison Street